TedHusted/awake/awake.md/awake.md

 The elevator doors close, and a few seconds later, Elena rolls into the pool area.
 The room features an endless pool and a hot tub.
 A sign on the wall reads “WARNING!
 NO SWIMMING ALONE” in all caps.
 Elena turns the timer under a sign labeled “Endless Pool Current”.

-Suddenly, the chair lurches forward.
-Its wheels catch the edge of the pool, and dumps Elena unceremoniously into the water.
+The chair lurches forward without warning.
+Its wheels catch the edge of the pool.
+Elena is dumped into the water unceremoniously.
 The chair flips over her, like an upended wheelbarrow.

-Elena flails with her arms, splashing the pool water, but the chair with its heavy battery holds her down.
-Struggling, Elena tries to enable her prosthetics but the neural link doesn’t respond.
+Elena flails with her arms, splashing the pool water.
+The chair with its heavy battery holds her down.
+Struggling, Elena tries to enable her prosthetics.
+The neural link doesn’t respond.

 	Water fills her ears, muffling the world into silence.
-Panic claws at her chest as she pushes against the crushing weight of the chair.
-After an eternity, a hand reaches down and pulls Elena free of the chair.
+Panic claws at her chest.
+She pushes against the crushing weight of the chair.
+After an eternity, a hand reaches down.
+Elena is pulled free of the chair.

 “Holy cow!
 What happened?” asks Tessa.
 “Did you lose control of the chair?
 Lanie, can you stand up?”

-Elena finds that the link is responding now, and she is able to stand.
-She taps her head with an open palm to shake the water loose.
+Elena finds that the link is responding now.
+She stands up and taps her head with an open palm.
+Water shakes loose.

 “No sé, I don’t know what happened.
 It was like the chair had a mind of its own.
 I’m so glad you got here when you did, Tess.”